|

 A=90-100, B=80-89, C=70-79, D=65-69,

-F=0-64 | ||||||
+F=0-64

 | ||||||

-| Projects: |
+Projects: |

-Projects will be assigned from the class web page
+Projects will be assigned from the class web page at various times.

 at least a week but usually two weeks.

-typically outside of regular class hours.
+individually on projects, typically outside of regular class hours,

 Projects are graded on the following scale:

-Good design with good comments, style, and extras) Minor extras worth +5 points, minor omissions or poor design worth -5.
+A = 95% (Excellent: Good design with good comments, style, and extras) Minor extras worth +5 points, minor omissions or poor design worth -5.
 Projects are not graded when turned in.
-They are graded all at once, sometime after the project deadline has passed (usually the next weekend).
+They are graded all at once, sometime after the project deadline has passed (usually the following weekend).
 Every effort will be make to grade projects within a week of the due date, or as soon thereafter as possible.
-Further details will be provided with your first project.
 (See also submitting assignments below.) | ||||||

-| Submitting Assignments: |
+Submitting Assignments: |

-Other assignments should be submitted by email to
+Projects should be submitted by email to

 .

-Please use a subject such as In the event a student submits more than once for the same assignment, I will ignore all but the last one received up to the deadline.
+Do not send any email to In the event a student submits more than once for the same assignment, I will ignore all but the last one received up to the deadline.
 Assignments submitted after the deadline will not count toward your grade except as allowed by the course late policy.
+Also, you cannot resubmit an assignment once it has been graded.

 The HCC email server automatically accepts and